 Café Lareno’s coffee is decent and very strong, but we found it to have a distinct burnt flavor.
 We found a few reports of coffee bags arriving unsealed or stale.

 Unless you’ve traveled to Puerto Rico, you may not have gotten to experience its sweet, smooth coffee.
-So how do you know what to expect?
+So how do you know what to expect from coffee in Puerto Rico?
 Keep reading to learn all about these delicious beans and how to brew a traditional cup of Puerto Rican café con leche.

 Spanish colonists first introduced coffee to Puerto Rico in the eighteenth century.
 A hundred years later, the small island was one of the world’s largest coffee producers.
 Since that peak, Puerto Rican coffee production has slowed.